dead1nfluence/Malicious-R/README.md

 # MaliciousPKG-R
-File Exfiltration with R Package
+File exfiltration with an R Package

 When an application allows the upload and execution of custom R libraries, use this and exfil for fun and profit.